Plouni/agbplay_loop/README.md

 Folder details:
 * `agbplay`: folder where optional python scripts are located.
 Check the `Optional` section for more details
 * `input`: folder where .wav exported by agbplay.exe should be stored
-* `output`: folder where the output .wav will be stored, as well as the json file that contains the loop points
+* `output`: folder where the loop points and output .wav will be stored.
+This folder will be automatically created

 ## Usage
 1) For each song that you want to loop, use `agbplay.exe` to export 2 wav files: